Overview of people and workplace intelligence in Microsoft Graph

-- Use the Graph Explorer to try out the people and insight APIs with your own files.
+- Use the Graph Explorer to try out the people, insights, and analytics APIs with your own files.
 Sign in, and choose Show more samples in the column on the left.
-Use the menu to turn on People and Insights (beta).
+Use the menu to turn on People, Insights, and Analytics.

 - Find more about the people API and the person entity.

-- To get started with insights API, see Use the insights API.
+- To get started with insights API, see Office Graph insights.

 - Find more about the profile API.